 Langate Case Study

-We used all of this knowledge while developing a Patient Data ETL and Analysis platform for one of our clients.
+We used all of this knowledge during the healthcare custom software development of the Patient Data ETL and Analysis platform for one of our clients.
 Since the solution is all about data, we had to pay special attention to the security of the platform.

 Our stable and highly protected solution has helped the client extend the average duration of cooperation with healthcare facilities up to 6 years and increase the customer base by 45% in comparison with the last year.